 Every layer represents a visit, and

 GG postfixes in sample names mark lumen and mucosal biopsy samples, respectively.
 As you can see, visit 8 has two samples: one lumen sample, and a mucosal biopsy (these details are in the paper, clearly).
 If you like, you can load CONCOCT bins, or Joe’s final selections using the Bins > Load Bin Collection menu.
 But I want to give you a bit of insight regarding what you are looking at, and what can you do with it.

 Playing with data using anvi’o

 We make a lot of typos.
-Sometimes parameters slightly change across versions, and we often fail to keep tutorials up-to-date at all times.
-If you found a mistake on this page, or if you would like to change something in it, you can directly edit its source code by clicking “Edit this file” icon on the right top corner (which you will see if you have logged in to GitHub), and send us a ‘pull request’.
+Sometimes parameters change slightly across versions, and we often fail to keep tutorials up-to-date at all times.
+If you find a mistake on this page, or if you would like to change something within it, you can directly edit its source code by clicking the “Edit this file” icon at the top-right corner (which you will see if you have logged in to GitHub).
 We will be very thankful for your contribution 😇

 So what are these profiles good for?
 What can one do with an anvi’o merged profile?